Girl Scout Engineering Day

 - Gain insight into STEM majors

-Quotes from the 2019 Post-Event Parent Survey:
+Quotes from Post-Event Parent Survey: